 We will also evaluate how the hydromorphlogical characteristics of a reach, as a factor modifying hydrologic retention and habitat configuration, and changes in the relative availability of dissolved inorganic nitrogen and dissolved organic carbon, as a factor influencing biotic activity, can influence P retention at reach-scale in a receiving stream.

-We will also investigate the role of biofilms in P uptake in each reach and assess how the reciprocal interactions between P availability and biofilm structural and functional attributes associated with P cycling vary among different habitats.
+We will also investigate the role of biofilms in P uptake in each reach and assess how the reciprocal interactions between P availability and the structural and functional attributes of the biofilm associated with P cycling vary among different habitats.
 Variability in biofilm P markers observed at habitat scale within reaches will then be compared to that observed at larger spatial scale in WP1.